Table of contents

 Fatty acids acting on cannabinoid receptors are known to show diurnal variations in nervous tissues and appear to follow a circadian rhythm (3).
 It has also been observed that they could act as zeitges, i.e. affect our internal clock (5).
 When these findings are combined with the knowledge that the endocannabinoid system maintains the body’s general equilibrium and regulates various bodily functions in the direction of equilibrium, it is clear that transient or chronic cannabinoid deficiency or endocannabinoid imbalance is inevitably reflected in sleep quality.

 CBD oil to support sleep

-Our bodies produce the necessary cannabinoids themselves, but we can help balance the cannabinoid system by utilizing plants that are naturally abundant. cannabinoids .
+Our body produces the necessary cannabinoids on its own, but we can help balance the cannabinoid system by utilizing plants such as hemp, which are naturally rich in cannabinoids.
 Hemp is known to have more than 100 different cannabinoids and the best known and most studied of these are THC and CBD .
 Different hemp varieties produce different amounts of different cannabinoids that respond to the cannabinoid receptors in our body.
 (6)